tanmay-polymath/ai-accelerator-samples-scratch/text-generation-apps/README.md

 # 📝 Text Summarizer (Streamlit + OpenAI)

-A tiny, beginner-friendly web app to summarize any text using OpenAI models — built with **Streamlit** and the official **OpenAI** Python SDK.
+A beginner-friendly web app to summarize any text using OpenAI models — built with **Streamlit** and the official **OpenAI** Python SDK.

 ---